MicrosoftDocs/azure-dev-docs/articles/go/deploy-azure-resource-manager-template.md

 Azure Resource Manager is the deployment and management service for Azure.
 It enables you to create, update, and delete resources in your Azure account.
 Azure Resource Manager templates declaratively describe your infrastructure as code in JSON documents.

-By the end of this tutorial, you'll have written and deployed an Azure Resource Manager template using Go that deploys an Azure Storage Account.
+By the end of this tutorial, you'll have written and deployed an Azure Resource Manager template using Go.

 <!-- Screenshot of ARM template & Go code in VS Code -->